keymetrics/pm2-logrotate/README.md

 ## Description

 PM2 module to automatically rotate logs of processes managed by PM2.
+Also uploads the logs to GCP Storage

 ## Install

-    pm2 install pm2-logrotate
+    pm2 install pm2-logrotate-gs-upload

 **NOTE:** the command is `pm2 install` NOT `npm install`